ChrstphrHll/npc_gen/students/Varlae Voron.md

 year: 6
 guild: Treskal
 partyID: 58
+tags:
+- Half-Orc
+- Wizard
+- Exploration
+- 6th
+- Treskal
 ---
 # Varlae Voron
 ---
 ### Description
 - 6th year Half-Orc Wizard in Treskal
-- curly grey hair that's hanging down to their back, Gray eyes, and Pale Gray skin
+- curly grey hair that's hanging down to their back, Pale Gray eyes, and Pale Gray skin
 - Is Friendly and Foolish, and has Peace as their ideal

 ### Organizations